Moss' logic for ordered coalgebras: Functors and coalgebras in

 We give an explanation of the building blocks of the grammar. \begin{enumerate} \item Let $E$ be an arbitrary poset.
 Slightly abusing the notation, we denote by $E$ the constant-at-$E$ functor.
 The functor $\Id$ is the identity functor. \item Given two Kripke polynomial functors, their product and coproduct (in the category of poset endofunctors) is again a Kripke polynomial functor. \item Given a poset $E$, we define that $T^E(X)=(TX)^E$ is the poset of all monotone maps from $E$ to $TX$ with the pointwise ordering.
 The obvious action on morphisms makes $T^E$ into a functor. \item Given a functor $T$, the functor $T^\partial$ is the {\em dual\/} of $T$, defined by putting

-and again extending to the obvious action on morphisms. \item We denote by $\LLL$ the lowerset functor, with $\LLL X=[X^\op,\bTwo]$ being the poset of all lowersets on the poset $X$, and the order is given by inclusion.
+and again extending to the obvious action on morphisms.
+(Recall that $X^\op$ denotes the \emph{opposite} poset with the same underlying set satisfying $x \leq y$ in $X^\op$ precisely when $y \leq x$ in $X$.) \item We denote by $\LLL$ the lowerset functor, with $\LLL X=[X^\op,\bTwo]$ being the poset of all lowersets on the poset $X$, and the order is given by inclusion.
 (By $\bTwo$ we denote the two-element chain.)
-The lowerset functor $\LLL$ acts on morphisms as the direct image followed by closure: given $f: X \to Y$, a lowerset $l \in \LLL X$ is mapped by $\LLL f$ to ${\downarrow} f[l]$, i.e., to the lowerset generated by the image $f[l]$ of $l$. \end{enumerate}
+The lowerset functor $\LLL$ acts on morphisms as the direct image followed by closure: given $f: X \to Y$, a lowerset $l \in \LLL X$ is mapped by $\LLL f$ to ${\downarrow} f[l]$, i.e., to the lowerset generated by the image $f[l]$ of $l$. \end{enumerate} All Kripke polynomial endofunctors of $\Pos$ are locally monotone, as seen by a routine induction.

 Observe that the dual of $\LLL$ is the upperset functor $\UU$: for any poset $X$ we have that $\LLL^\partial X=[X,\bTwo]^\op$, and the latter is the set of all uppersets on $X$, ordered by reversed inclusion.
 Therefore, the upperset functor $\UU$ is Kripke polynomial as well.
 For a monotone map $f: X \to Y$, the map $\UU f: \UU X \to \UU Y$ sends an upperset $u \in \UU X$ to the upperset ${\uparrow} f[u]$ generated by the image $f[u]$ of $u$.